ludykraks/Gold/src/blog/transfer-vodafone-cash-to-mtn-airteltigo.md

   <p>Done.
 Money Sent.
 As seamless as possible.</p>

-   <blockquote>Related Post: <a href= "transfer-mtn-mobile-money-to-vodafone-airteltigo">
+   <blockquote>Related Post: <a href= "/blog/transfer-mtn-mobile-money-to-vodafone-airteltigo">
         <em>How to Send Money From MTN MoMo to Vodafone/Telecel Cash or AirtelTigo Money</em></a>
       </blockquote>